top of page

 The last 20 minutes are for play and socialization.
 It's a great opportunity for caregivers to get to know one another and for children to watch and interact with others.
 Participants are introduced to 4 stations and encouraged to complete whichever ones their child is interested in.
 The stations include:

-1. Coloring Page with Jumbo Crayons - I typically make my own based on the theme or one of the stories that was shared.
+I typically make my own based on the theme or one of the stories that was shared.
 However, my attendees love it when we simply cover a table with blank butcher paper and offer jumbo crayons for free drawing.

-3. Two Sensory Bins - Ideas for sensory bins are everywhere these days!
+Ideas for sensory bins are everywhere these days!
 Google "sensory bins" or check out ideas at The Youth Desk's Pinterest Page.
 I try to avoid small objects that are easily swallowed, however, my most successful item has been dry pinto beans.
 I bought a bulk bag at the grocery store, filled a bin, and tossed in a couple of measuring cups.
 Many children enjoy burying their hands in the beans, taking handfuls and letting the beans stream through their fingers, or using the measuring cups to transfer beans from one bin to another.
 Yes, the beans go everywhere, but I don't care.
 Embrace the mess and you will be a much happier and effective librarian!
-Other items could include shredded paper, cotton balls, pom balls, dry pasta (or cooked for fun with texture!), buttons, or leaves to name a few.
-Hide small toys or objects for added fun, such as plastic trucks, frogs, Legos, whatever you have lying around the library.

 like the ones pictured here.
 Discount School Supplies offers